itodotimothy6/DS-Practice-Assignment/README.md

 * GPA
 * Status  (use  FR, SO, JU, SE for freshman, sophomore, junior and senior)

-Your program is to read this data into a structure, and print to an output file named “student.dat”
+Your program is to read this data into a structure, and print to an output file named “student.txt”
 * All the students in the same major together using the same format as input file.
 * Calculate and print the total number of students in each major
 * Calculate the overall GPA for all students in each major.